akarpov89/MicroFlow/README.md

 ```

 In order to create new flow definition it's required to describe the flow structure
-and give the flow some name:
+and give the flow a name:

 ```cs
 public class MyFlow : Flow